 This is a national programme which seeks to:

-- facilitate local and hscp to design preventative and digitally-enabled services and supports, through participation with citizens by using the SAtSD
+- facilitate local partnerships to design preventative and digitally-enabled services and supports, with participation by citizens, by using the SAtSD

-- test whether the SAtSD is compatible in the context of the transformation of health, housing and care
+- test whether the SAtSD is effective in the context of the transformation of health, housing and care

-- establish a repeatable and adaptable way of supporting local partnerships through a national team of experts from a variety specialist fields.
+- establish a repeatable and adaptable way of supporting local partnerships, with a national team of experts, from a variety specialist fields.

-- share the learning from the programme’s use of SAtSD to inform wider transformation programmes, including their use of digital innovations.
+- share the learning from the programme’s use of the SAtSD to inform wider transformation programmes, including their use of digital innovations.